Back to PART 1 & 6 Complaints

 It is a fact, that Adjudicators, Members and Senior Members are not at liberty to choose to not abide by these requirements, despite the scripted response that appears to falsely imply that they can, and when in reality they all have a Duty of Care to exercise a reasonable standard of care in their judicial decisions.

 The administrative matters of QCAT (e.g, "giving directions about the practices and procedures of the Tribunal"), made by the QCAT President are set out HERE.
-The QCAT Administration, has not only failed the Applicant tenants TWICE, it appears to fail at other times, by the vast number of complaints that are made about QCAT.
+The QCAT Administration, has not only failed the Applicant tenants TWICE, it appears to fail at other times, by the number of complaints that are made about QCAT.

 RESULT

-Facts within these complaints to the QCAT Administration, have caused the tenants to believe that they have had their Human Rights breached and suffer substantial added grief and aggravation to that already suffered by the Marshall Decision, which in all could also be described as Elder Abuse.
+Facts within these complaints to the QCAT Administration, have caused the tenants to believe that they have had their Human Rights breached and suffer substantial added grief and aggravation to that already suffered by the Marshall Decision, which could also be described as Elder Abuse.
 The shock of the Appeal being dismissed, would normally have been unbelievable to the Applicant.
-However the Applicant has in fact experienced first hand the disgraceful fiasco of injustice set out herein, and the grief and aggravation experienced, is extended up until today 10 March 2025.
+However the Applicant has in fact experienced first hand the disgraceful fiasco of injustice set out herein, and the grief and aggravation experienced, is extended up until today 31 March 2025.

 Furthermore, the Applicant tenant has a current Cause of Action against the First Respondents Saurav Kataria and Ashleigh Kataria.
 The behaviour of QCAT Administration complained about herein, and at QCAT Q1363-23, has wrongly caused that Cause of Action to be jeopardised in many ways.